-We have audited the group and parent company financial statements of Norish plc for the year ended 31December 2015 which comprise of the Consolidate Statement of Financial Position, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Cash Flow, the Consolidated Statement of Changes in Equity, the Company Statement of Financial Position and the related notes.
-The financial reporting framework that has been applied in the preparation of the group financial statements is Irish law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Norish plc for the year ended 31 December 2016 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated and Parent Statements of Financial Position, the Consolidated Cash Flow Statement, the Consolidated and Parent Statements of Changes in Equity and the related notes.
+The financial reporting framework that has been applied in their preparation is Irish law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2014.